-The peaceful hues of 1960s Afghanistan paint a far different picture of the country currently embroiled in corruption and struggle.
-In 1967, Arizona State University professor Dr. Bill Podlich and his family swapped the stark, sultry summers of Tempe, Arizona for the environs of Kabul, Afghanistan.
+In 1967, Arizona State University professor Dr. Bill Podlich and his family swapped the stark, sultry summers of Tempe, Arizona, for the environs of Kabul, Afghanistan.

-After serving in World War II, Podlich wanted to partake in a cause for peace, and for that reason he teamed up with UNESCO to work for two years at the Higher Teachers College of Kabul, Afghanistan.
-With him were his children, Jan and Peg, along with his wife Margaret.
+After serving in World War II, Podlich wanted to promote peace, and for that reason, he teamed up with UNESCO to work for two years at the Higher Teachers College of Kabul, Afghanistan.
+With him were his children, Jan and Peg, along with his wife, Margaret.

-When not building relationships with his Afghani cohorts, Podlich developed something else: his Kodachrome film, which captured a modernizing and peaceful Afghanistan that belies the harrowing images and thoughts associated with the war-torn country we see today.
+When not building relationships with his Afghani cohorts, Podlich developed something else: his Kodachrome film, which captured a modernizing and peaceful Afghanistan that stands in stark contrast to the harrowing images from the war-torn country we see today.

 That is why, in Peg Podlich's eyes, her father's photos are so incredibly important.
 Says Podlich, these photos "can encourage folks to see Afghanistan and its people as they were and could be.
 It is important to know that we have more in common with people in other lands than what separates us."

 The 1950s and 1960s were a hopeful time for the inhabitants of Afghanistan.
 Internal conflict and foreign intervention had plagued the area for centuries, but recent decades had been relatively peaceful ones.